PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 <h3>Step 2: Accessing Your VPS </h3>

-- **SSH into Your VPS**: Use the following command from your terminal, replacing `your_vps_ip` with the IP address of your VPS provided by Digital Ocean.
+- **SSH into Your VPS**: Use the following command from your terminal/command prompt, replacing `your_vps_ip` with the IP address of your VPS provided by Digital Ocean.

 ```bash
     ssh root@your_vps_ip